 Use a cold frame for your winter indoor gardening.

+It works by capturing the heat of the sun during the day and then holding it inside over night so your plants will grow even if it is freezing outside.
 The best area to put a cold frame is in a warm sunny spot against your house or a shed.
 Make sure it is placed in a sheltered area especially if you get a lot of wind.

 What will you use a cold frame for?